Warzone2100/warzone2100/doc/js-functions.md

 Give a droid an order to do something to something.

-## buildDroid(factory, templateName, body, propulsion, reserved, reserved, turrets...)
+## buildDroid(factory, templateName, bodyName, propulsionName, reserved1, reserved2, ...turrets)

 Start factory production of new droid with the given name, body, propulsion and turrets.
-The reserved parameter should be passed **null** for now.
+The reserved parameters should be passed "" for now.
 The components can be passed as ordinary strings, or as a list of strings.
 If passed as a list, the first available component in the list will be used.
-The second reserved parameter used to be a droid type.
-It is now unused and in 3.2+ should be passed "", while in 3.1 it should be the droid type to be built.
 Returns a boolean that is true if production was started.

-## addDroid(player, x, y, templateName, body, propulsion, reserved, reserved, turrets...)
+## addDroid(player, x, y, templateName, bodyName, propulsionName, reserved1, reserved2, ...turrets)

 Create and place a droid at the given x, y position as belonging to the given player, built with the given components.
 Currently does not support placing droids in multiplayer, doing so will